livewire/livewire/docs/morph.md

 * Livewire encounters the first `<div>` in both trees.
 They are the same, so it continues.
 * Livewire encounters the second `<div>` in both trees and thinks they are the same `<div>`, just one has changed contents.
 So instead of inserting the error message as a new element, it changes the `<button>` into an error message.
-* Livewire then, after mistakenly modifying the previous elemjent, notices an additional element at the end of the comparison.
+* Livewire then, after mistakenly modifying the previous element, notices an additional element at the end of the comparison.
 It then creates and appends the element after the previous one.
 * Therefore destroying, then re-creating an element that otherwise should have been simply moved.

 This scenario is at the root of almost all morph-related bugs.